RobinLinus/coins-legacy/notes/intermediate-hash.md

 # Intermediate Hash

 The following is an example how to compress the transaction data of output inclusion proofs.
-It shows how to manipulate SHA256 and digest a bitcoin transaction in chunks of 64 bytes.
-This allows to derive an intermediate hash of 32 bytes which can be used to prove succinctly the TXID and values of a transaction's outputs.
+We manipulate SHA256 and digest a bitcoin transaction in chunks of 64 bytes to derive an intermediate hash of 32 bytes [demo](https://coins.github.io/notes/progressive-sha256.html).
+This allows to prove succinctly the TXID and values of a transaction's outputs.
 The scheme is broken though.

 Example 191 bytes
 ```